awsdocs/aws-control-tower-guide/doc_source/accounts.md

 When AWS Control Tower creates or enrolls an account, it deploys the minimum necessary resource configuration for the account, including resources in the form of [Account Factory templates](https://docs.aws.amazon.com/controltower/latest/userguide/account-factory-considerations.html) and other resources in your landing zone\.
 These resources may include IAM roles, AWS CloudTrail trails, [AWS Service Catalog provisioned products](https://docs.aws.amazon.com/servicecatalog/latest/userguide/enduser-dashboard.html), and SSO users\.
 AWS Control Tower also deploys resources, as required by the guardrail configuration, for the OU in which the new account is destined to become a member account\.

 AWS Control Tower orchestrates the deployment of these resources on your behalf\.
 It may require several minutes per resource to complete the deployment, so consider the total time before you create or enroll an account\.
-For more information about managing resources in your accounts, see [Guidance for Creating and Modifying AWS Control Tower Resources](best-practices.md#getting-started-guidance)\.
+For more information about managing resources in your accounts, see [Guidance for creating and modifying AWS Control Tower resources](getting-started-guidance.md)\.

 ## About the shared accounts<a name="special-accounts"></a>